Assessing Chronic Pain

 Treatment trends and product insights

+Assessing Chronic Pain is needed.
 On a daily basis, more than 75 million Americans wrestle with chronic or recurrent pain, a leading cause of disability and employee absenteeism, according to research published in the June 2008 issue of the Journal of General Internal Medicine—and modern medicine still hasn't figured out the best way to bring them relief.

 "We conducted this review of pain-management strategies because doctors, especially primary care doctors who manage the bulk of patients with chronic pain, are frustrated and want to know how to better alleviate what is often debilitating pain.
-Many of these physicians have not been well-trained in pain management.
+Many of these physicians have not been well-trained in pain management or assessing chronic pain.
 And while many are paying more attention to pain than ever before, especially given JCAHO (Joint Commission on Accreditation of Healthcare Organizations) and Veterans Affairs mandates that pain be regarded as the fifth vital sign, they don't know what treatment will work for a given patient," says the paper's senior author, Matthew J. Bair, MD.
 Bair is an assistant professor of medicine at the Indiana University School of Medicine, a research scientist with the Regenstrief Institute Inc, and an investigator at the Roudebush VA Center of Excellence for Implementing Evidence Based Practice.
 "They want guidance, and we found very limited information."

 Regardless of what research exists, determining the best, most appropriate treatment starts with identifying exactly what a patient's level of pain is, along with the impact it is having on his or her life.

 "You can assess using the pain scale, but a lot of these patients are really pain-scaled to death, to be honest.
 So one thing that we implement is something called a 'patient-specific outcome measure,' " says Andrew Starsky, MPT, PhD, clinical assistant professor of physical therapy for Marquette University.
 In this approach, the patient and therapist work together to compile a list of five activities the patient is challenged by, such as picking up a child or getting into a car.
-Using the familiar 1 to 10 scale, a value is assigned based on capability—zero means there is no issue completing that activity, 10 means it can absolutely not be done because of pain.
+Using the familiar 1 to 10 scale, a value is assigned based on capability - zero means there is no issue completing that activity, 10 means it can absolutely not be done because of pain.
 "The zero to 10 rating is something that they're familiar with, but you really need to refocus them as far as function; this gets them out of that pain-first universe and gets them into a function-first universe."

 He adds that the literature has actually shown that a change of three to four points is clinically significant in those types of activities.
 This type of approach also puts patients in the driver's seat, according to Starsky.